EduardoAirton/JavaScript-beginner-guide/README.md

 # JavaScript-beginner-guide

-A List of JavaScript and jQuery Commands to help you when you're doing that new project and dont rememeber how to do use a basic function
+A List of JavaScript and jQuery Commands to help you when you're doing that new project and dont rememeber how to do, or use a basic function

 ## Getting Started